 Physicals; New York State laws requires a current physical be on file for all new students and those entering PK, K, 1, 3, 5, 7, 9, and 11 for the school year.
 Please see the chart here.
-To be current, the physical must be dated no more than 12 months prior to the start of school or the date your child enters school.
-NYS now requires all physicals be completed using the School Health Examination Form.

-Physicals must be submitted to the Health office within 30 days of the start of school, or must be in progress (the Health Office must be notified of an appointment scheduled for the physical).
-Parents who do not deliver the required documentation will be notified by phone of the missing (or out of date) physical during the first weeks of school.
+To be current, the physical must be dated no more than one year prior to the start of school or the date your child enters school.
+Physicals must be submitted to the Health Office within 30 days of the start of school, or must be in progress (the Health Office must be notified of an appointment scheduled for the physical).
+Parents who do not deliver the required documentation will be notified by email of the missing (or out of date) physical during the first weeks of school.
 Parents have four weeks from the first day of school to submit a physical or to notify the Health Office of a scheduled appointment.
-NYS Health Office requirements must be met on time or the student will not be permitted to attend school.

 Sports: In order for your child to participating in a sport, a current physical must be on file in the Health Office.
 The physical must be dated no more than 12 months prior to the start of practice for that sport.
-Once online registration is completed by the parent, the nurse must approve the registration in order for your child to be allowed to participate.
+Once online registration is completed by the parent, the nurse must accept the registration in order for your child to be allowed to participate.
 Parents will be notified, by email, that their child's physical is not current.
 The student will not be allowed to participate until a current physical is submitted to the Health Office.

 Immunizations: New York State law requires immunization records be on file in the Health Office.
 There are specific immunization requirements for students, as put forth by NYS.
 Please see this chart.
-Required immunizations must be completed or in progress (an appointment date submitted to the Health Office), within 14 days of the start of school, 30 days for International Students, or those who recently moved to NY.
-Parents have 14 days from the start of school to notify the Health Office of a scheduled appointment for the missing vaccinations.
-If documentation of the immunization(s), or the date of an appointment, are not provided to the Health Office by the end of the two week period, the child will not be permitted to attend school until documentation of all the required immunizations are on file in the Health Office.
-In addition to exclusions, parents who do not provide the required records or appointment dates to the school within the two week period will have their contact information submitted to the Department of Health.
-The school will be fined for not complying with this regulation.
+Required immunizations must be completed and on file within 14 days of the start of school, 30 days for International Students, or those who recently moved to NY. .
+Any student who does not have the required documentation, on file in the Health Office, by the end of the two week period, will not be permitted to attend school until documentation of all the required immunizations are on file.
+In addition to excluding the child, the school is required to submit the parent's contact information to the Department of Health.
+MPH faces significant fines for allowing students who are not fully vaccinated to attend school.